AndiKleini/sqlserver.prometheus.metrics.exporter/README.md

 ### Last Page Server Reads
 The number of buffer pool pages dirtied the last time the plan was executed.
 If a page is already dirty (modified) no writes are counted.

+### Max Worker Time
+The maximum CPU time, in microseconds, that this stored procedure has ever consumed during a single execution.

+### Min Worker Time
+The minimum CPU time, in microseconds, that this stored procedure has ever consumed during a single execution.

+### Average Worker Time
+The minimum CPU time, in microseconds, that this stored procedure has ever consumed during a single execution.

+### Last Worker Time
+CPU time, in microseconds, that was consumed the last time the stored procedure was executed.

 ### Execution Count
 Counts the number of executions between now an the last fetch.